-&lt;sup>2Results of tracking non-rigid hand motion are available at http://cs-people.bu.edu/athitsos/variable\structure/.
+2. Results of tracking nonrigid hand motion are available at http://cs-people.bu.edu/athitsos/variable_structure/.

-We have achieved a correct structure identification rate of 75.0% and a correct localization rate of 95.0% over a total of 2,605 frames of 5 video sequences.
+We achieved a correct structure identification rate of 75.0 percent and a correct localization rate of 95.0 percent over a total of 2,605 frames of five video sequences.
 There are three important results we have observed from our experiments (Fig. 10).
 First, because the HSSM+OC method can detect objects from heavily cluttered images, the tracking system is robust to camera motion, large background changes, and motion blur.
 Second, because the HSSM+OC method automatically estimated the optimal scale of the object, our tracking system is robust to the large changes in object scale.
-Lastly, even when the object was partially occluded, e.g., on frame 464 in Fig. 10, our system still produced reasonable interpretations of the observed features , which will be discussed next.
+Lastly, even when the object was partially occluded, for example, on frame 464 in Fig. 10, our system still produced reasonable interpretations of the observed features,3 which will be discussed next.

 Fig. 10.
-Example results from tracking non-rigid hand motion.
+Example results from tracking nonrigid hand motion.
 Row 1: Input images.
 Row 2: SVM posterior ratio map.
 Row 3: Results computed by the HSSM+OC method.
 The frame number in the sequence is given below each column.
-Incorrect structure identification results appear on frame 393 in sequence 4 and frame 97 in sequence 5.
+Incorrect structure identification results appear in frame 393 of sequence 4 and frame 97 of sequence 5.

-VIII.
-CONCLUSIONS AND FUTURE WORK
+8 CONCLUSIONS AND FUTURE WORK

 We have presented the first method for modeling object classes of variable shape structure and detecting instances of such classes in heavily cluttered images.
-The method used HSSMs
+The method used HSSMs and dynamic programming to find the globally optimal registration between model and image object in polynomial time.
+The method can detect objects whose scale, orientation and even shape structure is not known a priori.